elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **Problems that were solved:**
 - Resolving the problem of detecting `else` after `else if` in Razor syntax
 - Adaptation of WebForms class with delay and period

+## Version 3.3

+**Problems that were solved:**
+- Resolving the problem of detecting multi line between `text` tag in Razor syntax code blocks